-Running the evolutions for a range of amplitudes and frequencies spanning various orders of magnitude, the search method returned results with error values of the order 10^{-5} on average.
-To achieve optimal results, we adjusted and tested different properties of the proposed algorithm.
-Crossover of different parameter values proves beneficial for some problems while not for the others (Chambers 2000).
-As the system response qualitatively depends on the ratios among parameter vector components (Novák and Tyson 2008), conservation of fit subparts of parameter vectors proves beneficial.
+response qualitatively depends on the ratios among parameter vector components (Novák and Tyson, 2008), conservation of fit subparts of parameter vectors proves beneficial.
 Figure 2c shows the comparison of evolution runs with and without using crossover.
-The fitness function value after running evolution runs with 150 population iterations was clearly lower by more than one order of magnitude for a large majority of evolution runs when using crossover, confirming the feasibility of its use for our particular group of problems.
+The fitness function value after running evolution runs with 150 population iterations was clearly lower by more than one order of magnitude for a large majority of evolution runs when using crossover, confirming the feasibility of it's use for our particular group of problems.

-In a similar manner, we evaluated the use of the proposed adaptive fitness evaluation function explained in Sect.
-2. By first evaluating only the frequency of the system response and after the population exceeded a predetermined error threshold (in our case <1 %), we started with the fitness evaluation function in Eq.
-4 until reaching the target frequency accuracy and only then proceeding with Eq.
-3. Thus evolution runs were able to achieve faster convergence.
-Consequently, the global error value is lower for evolutions using the adaptive error evaluation function, which is clearly seen on Fig. 2d.
+In a similar manner, we evaluated the use of the proposed adaptive fitness evaluation function explained in Section Framework.
+By first evaluating only the frequency of the system response and after the population exceeded a predetermined error threshold (in our case < 1%), we started with the fitness evaluation function in Equation 4 until reaching the target frequency accuracy and only then proceeding with Equation 3.
+Thus evolution runs were able to achieve faster convergence.
+Consequently, the global error value is lower for evolutions using the adaptive error evaluation function, which is clearly seen on Figure 2d.

-The hypothesis posed in Sect.
-2 that some parameters influence either amplitude or frequency while others influence both was directly tested.
-Running various single oscillator simulations with gradually tuning two chosen parameters, we discover that both transcription rate r_M and translation rate r_P only affect the amplitude (Fig. 4c), while none of them affects the resulting frequency (Fig. 4d).
+The hypothesis posed in Section Framework that some parameters influence either amplitude or frequency while others influence both was directly tested.
+Running various single oscillator simulations with gradually tuning two chosen parameters, we discover that both transcription rate $r_M$ and translation rate $r_P$ only affect the amplitude (Figure 4c), while none of them affects the resulting frequency (Figure 4d).
 This fact explains the advantage of the proposed adaptive fitness evaluation function, which offers the possibility to first find a solution with a satisfying frequency accuracy and subsequently tuning the parameters which influence amplitude without affecting the obtained frequency.
 This is an important result since it not only decreases the search time and reduces the fitness function dimensionality, but also improves the overall quality of the end solution.

-To investigate whether the proposed algorithm is able to find a global optimum, we performed runs of 1,000 independent evolutions with the same initial values (Fig. 3).
+To investigate whether the proposed algorithm is able to find a global optimum, we performed runs of 1000 independent evolutions with the same initial values (Figure 3).
 The resulting statistics for the final value of each individual parameter are modal distributions with a clearly distinguishable peak, indicating the algorithm ends the search near the global optimum with high probability.

-As shown in Law and Szeto (2007), the amount of information carried by an individual parameter is directly proportional to its SD across the population of candidate solutions.
-We calculate the entropy of parameter value distribution, similarly as proposed in François and Hakim (2004) as a convenient way to quantify evolution determinism.
-For each individual parameter p_j a histogram with b bins is computed and its entropy is calculated where $c{k,j}$ presents the probability of parameter j having the value in the interval of the bin k.
+As shown in ref.
+Law and Szeto (2007), the amount of information carried by an individual parameter is directly proportional to it's standard deviation across the population of candidate solutions.
+We calculate the entropy of parameter value distribution, similarly as proposed in ref.
+François and Hakim (2004) as a convenient way to quantify evolution determinism.
+For each individual parameter $p_j$ a histogram with b bins is computed and it's entropy is calculated where $c{k,j}$ presents the probability of parameter j having the value in the interval of the bin k.